Sakthi-143/KNN/README.md

 # Glass Classification using KNN

 ## Introduction
 This repository contains code for preparing a model to classify different types of glass using the K-Nearest Neighbors (KNN) algorithm.
-The dataset includes various features such as refractive index, sodium content, magnesium content, etc., which are used to predict the type of glass.
+The dataset includes various features such as refractive index, sodium content, magnesium content,etc., which are used to predict the type of glass.

 ## Data Description
 The dataset consists of the following features: